twolfson/jojo/README.md

 var app = jojo({render: false}); // vanilla middleware
 ```

-By default, `jojo` reads articles from `articles` directory but this can be overridden via an option
+By default, `jojo` reads articles from `articles` directory but this can be overridden via an option.

 ```js
 var app = jojo({articles: 'papers'}); // Read articles from `papers`